Meratyn/jsav-exercise-player/README.md

 ![](./Exercise_Player-modules.png)

-When the Exercise Player bundle file is loaded into the HTML document, it automatically looks for the URL parameter named *sumbission*, which should contain the URL to be used by for fetching the animation data.
+When the Exercise Player bundle file is loaded into the HTML document, it automatically looks for the URL parameter named *submission*, which should contain the URL to be used by for fetching the animation data.
 The system loading the Exercise Player has to provide the *submission* URL parameter when loading the Exercise Player HTML file (player.html).

 Since the Exercise Player uses certain HTML elements to construct the animation, it is important that it is imported in the HTML document (player.html) after the `<body>`element.

 ![](./Exercise_Player-process.png)

+## Installation for development with DSA Y

+It is assumed that the DSA Y course repository is at <some_dir>/traky.
+Go to <some_dir> and give the following commands:

+    git clone -b traky
+    git clone -b traky https://github.com/MarianiGiacomo/jsav-exercise-player
+    cd jsav-exercise-player
+    git submodule init && git submodule update npm install

-## To run the tests
+### Running the tests
 The tests are written with Jest.
-To run the tests do this directory:
+To run the tests do this the `jsav-exercise-player` directory:

-- `git checkout master`.
-- `npm install` in the root folder of this project (if you have not done yet).
-- `npm run test`.
+    npm run test

-## Build the bundle file
+### Building the bundle file
-To bundle all the required modules in one file use [Browserify](http://browserify.org/):
+To bundle all the required modules in one file use [Browserify](http://browserify.org/).

-- `git checkout master`.
-- `npm install` in the root folder of this project (if you have not done yet).
-- `npm install -g browserify` if you have not installed it yet.
+    npm install -g browserify
-- `browserify player.js > build/jsav-exercise-player-bundle.js`.
+    browserify player.js > build/jsav-exercise-player-bundle.js